itechbill/itech-inventory/README.md

 - Be able to search for products by product number
 - Store as much pricing data as possible
 - Be able to list all products by MFG, location, last sale etc. (after 1.0)
-- Be able to export lists in pdf form, either full stock or partial
+- Be able to export lists in pdf, csv, ods form, either full stock or partial
 - Have a curses-based interface
 - Be robust and not bail out upon receiving an error
 - Ideally keep the .csv file in some semblance of order